I am an independent researcher.

 To this end, I study the social-economic perspectives of the digital age by taking two paths.
-The first focuses on implications of the behavior of individual contributors to social-computing systems on the performance of these platforms.
-The second studies economics of information and the behavior of consumers of information goods.
-Recently I am engaged in studying the development of ideas and knowledge by applying computational methods to large corpora of text.
+The first lies in understanding the impact of the digital technology on individual and the second in studying the development of ideas and knowledge by applying computational methods to large corpora of text.
 I publish my work in refereed journals and academic conferences.
 A list of my publications is available here.

 My interest in the effects of technology on the Information Society led me to closely follow the cultural, economic and social processes that are occurring around us in the digital era.
 To that end I developed a course on the Economics of Information and taught it in several universities.
 I also maintain a blog and post relevant article and news items on facebook and twitter.

 I received my PhD in 2014 from the University of Haifa.
 The title of my dissertation is Online Information Markets and Judgement Self-Efficacy and my research advisors were Prof. Sheizaf Rafaeli and Dr. Daphne R. Raban.

 My academic career follows a rich and fulfilling career in the high-tech sector.
 Today, further to my academic activities, I enjoy my time with family and friends and take interest in politics and arts.